jantonioavalos/jantonioavalos/src/content/posts/case-study-my-portfolio.md

 ## Combining advantages

-I decided to use Gatsby, a React Framework.
+I decided to use <a href="https://www.gatsbyjs.com/" target="_blank">Gatsby</a>, a React Framework.
 I created a Server Side Rendering Application.
 And it offered:

 - **Similar to previous version:** Home, About and Case Study pages.
-- **Beautiful design** of the visual layout and typography to encourage reading and exploration.
+- **Beautiful design** of the layout and typography to encourage reading and exploration.
-- **Readability improvements:** Reading Dark mode, reading time, scrolling progress and social share options integrated.
+- **Reader experience improved:** Dark mode, reading time, scrolling progress and social share options integrated.
 - **Blog post format** to share stories and resources with the community.

 **What changed:**